aplteam/Tatin/docs/TatinForContributors.md

 A> ### Why executing only a few tests?
 A>
 A> The full test suite is exhaustive.
-Also, caching is switched off except when caching is tested of course.
+Also, caching is switched off (except when caching is tested of course).
 For these reasons executing the full test suite takes considerable time.
 Therefore you might be interested in executing only certain parts of the test suite.
 A>
 A> The tests are grouped, and that is reflected by the names of the test functions.
 For example, the names `Test_API_001` and `Test_UserCommand_001` clearly state which group they belong to.